Medical payments coverage, or MedPay, is a

 No, medical payments coverage is not required in California.
 MedPay is commonly purchased by California drivers since it’s relatively cheap and offers quick coverage for post-accident medical bills.

-Medical payments coverage is important since it offers financial support to drivers after an at-fault accident.
-Your liability coverage will only cover the other driver and their passengers, so MedPay offers personal protection and can help you avoid expensive medical bills.
+Medical payments coverage is important since it offers financial support to drivers after an accident.
+Your liability coverage will only cover the other driver and their passengers, whereas MedPay can help you avoid expensive medical bills, even in an at-fault accident.

-Since this is one of the most common car-related accidents, your medical payments coverage or personal injury protection coverage will cover medical bills if you slammed your fingers in your car door.
+Yes.
+Slamming your fingers in the door is one of the most common car-related accidents, and your medical payments coverage or personal injury protection coverage will cover your medical bills.

 Easiest way to compare and buy car insurance